gbif/hp-swissnatcoll/en/publishing-with-dagi.md

 ### Publish validated values

 {: .box }
-The source of truth of the records on DAGI is and remains the institution database.
+**The source of truth of the records on DAGI is and remains the institution database**.
 Validated values can't be published directly on GBIF, but should first be reinjected in the institutional database and then re-imported in DAGI.

 1. [Export](/export-my-data) the records.
 2. Import the records in your institutional database according to your internal procedures.